 These gluten-free spritz cookies are buttery and delicate with a little crunch.
 They are perfect for any occasion.
 Troubleshooting tips and tricks are included to help with using a cookie press so you can create perfectly shaped cookies that don’t spread.

-Be sure to check out more of my gluten-free cookies including my marbled tahini cookies and no spread, gluten-free cut out cookies.
-These spritz cookies are perfect with a steaming cup of homemade hot chocolate.
+Be sure to check out more of my gluten-free dessert ideas including my gluten-free chocolate chip cookies, no spread, gluten-free cut out cookies and gluten-free butter cookies

 How to Make Spritz Cookies